wuyang1002431655/tango_with_django_19/manuscript/chapter17-jquery.md

 #JQuery and Django

 JQuery rocks!
-JQuery is a library written in Javascript that lets you access the power of Javascript without the pain.
-This is because a few lines of JQuery often encapsulates hundreds of lines of Javascript.
+JQuery is a library written in JavaScript that lets you access the power of JavaScript without the pain.
+This is because a few lines of JQuery often encapsulates hundreds of lines of JavaScript.
 Also, JQuery provides a suite of functionality that is mainly focused on manipulating HTML elements.
 In this chapter, we will describe: